e-zz/MixTex-OCR-WebRebuild/README.md

 After successful startup, by default the frontend will use http://localhost:3000 port, and the backend API will be available at http://localhost:8000.

 <details>
-    <summary>Alternatively, you can manually run the following</summary>
+    <summary>Alternatively, you can manually run the following commands</summary>

 > Start backend service
 ```bash